 Readers Question: Discuss the case for and against relying on the market mechanism to produce clean alternatives sources of energy that can replace fossil fuels such as oil and coal.
 (15)

-Fossil Fuels are non renewable resources.
+Fossil fuels are non-renewable resources.
 Therefore, as they run out, the price will rise.
-This will create an incentive for firms to look for alternative sources of energy. (draw supply and demand diagram) As prices rise consumers will look for alternatives.
+This will create an incentive for firms to look for alternative sources of energy.
+Also, as prices rise, consumers will look for alternatives.

-However, fossil fuels create negative externalities (pollution).
+Fossil fuels create negative externalities (pollution).
 The market mechanism fails to take these externalities into consideration.
-There is over consumption of negative externalities in a free market.
+There is the overconsumption of negative externalities in a free market.
 Therefore, there is a case for government intervention to subsidise the development of alternative energy sources, such as solar power.

 Fossil fuels may not run out for many years.
 If you leave it to the market alternative fuels may not get developed until it is too late and prices are too high.
+The market only responds to current pressures and doesn’t consider long-term issues.
 To develop alternative years requires a long time of investment.
 The market usually has no incentive to think of the future; firms need profits in the short-run.
 Therefore, this is another reason for the government to be involved in meeting future long-term energy needs.

-However, there are drawbacks of the government intervening in the market for energy.
+There are drawbacks of the government intervening in the market for energy.
 Government intervention is often characterised by government failure.
 The government may have poor information about what type of subsidy to give.
 Working for the government may create inefficiency.
-Also government intervention requires higher taxes.
-Therefore, it may be better be better to leave it to the free market.
+Also, government intervention requires higher taxes.
+Therefore, it may be better to leave it to the free market.